Receiving large attachments in an email

 through SynaMan's embedded SMTP server.

-This page demonstrate how to integrate SynaMan with Xeams, allowing companies to put Xeams on the edge of their network and yet
+This page demonstrates how to integrate SynaMan with Xeams, allowing companies to put Xeams on the edge of their network and

 send and receive large attachments.

 - Upon receiving a new email (inbound or outbound), Xeams inspects its message size.
 If the message size is larger than the configured threshold,

 - SynaMan detaches the attached files and returns the message body back to Xeams.
 The returned body will contain a hyper-link